erickguan/ffi-icu/README.md

 ICU.

-If you get messages that the library or functions are not found, you can set some environment varibles to tell ffi-icu where to find it, e.g.:
+If you get messages that the library or functions are not found, you can set some environment variables to tell ffi-icu where to find it, e.g.:

     $ export FFI_ICU_LIB="icui18n.so"
     $ export FFI_ICU_VERSION_SUFFIX="_3_8"